ahoward93/ElkStackProject1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the deployment file may be used to install only certain pieces of it, such as Filebeat.

-  Playbooks used for project (files are saved as .txt as .yml is not supported by git hub) Playbook one is used to install docker, apache, python and docker container DVWA on the webserver VMs
+  Playbooks used for the project are saved as .txt as .yml is not supported by git hub to deploy the files you will need to change the file extension back to .yml when saving onto the Linux box.

+Playbook one is used to install docker, apache, python, and docker container DVWA on the webserver VMs

 [1_RedTeam-playbook.txt](https://github.com/ahoward93/ElkStackProject1/files/6488011/1_RedTeam-playbook.txt)

-  Playbook two is used to configure the ELKVM with docker, python and docker container module sebp/elk:761
+Playbook two is used to configure the ELKVM with docker, python, and docker container module sebp/elk:761

 [2_ELKInstall-playbook.txt](https://github.com/ahoward93/ElkStackProject1/files/6488013/2_ELKInstall-playbook.txt)

 Playbook 3 is used to download, install, configure and start filebeat on the webserver VMs

 [3_Filebeat-playbook.txt](https://github.com/ahoward93/ElkStackProject1/files/6488014/3_Filebeat-playbook.txt)

 Playbook 4 is used to download, install, configure and start meticbeat on the webserver VMs

 [4_Metricbeat-playbook.txt](https://github.com/ahoward93/ElkStackProject1/files/6488015/4_Metricbeat-playbook.txt)